Jurassic Park Logo

 Jurassic Park Emblem

 Before the first film launch, Sandy Collora redesigned the logo based on the Tyrannosaurus Rex skeleton that Chip Kidd drew.
-She made the bones longer and thinner, placed the prehistoric predator’s figure in a circle, and added a strip of palm trees.
-The rest of the versions followed the chosen direction.
+She lengthened and thinned the bones, placed the prehistoric predator’s figure in a circle, and added a strip of palm trees.
+The remaining versions followed the chosen direction.
 They had the same structure and shape.
-The artists only intervened in the details, the type of the dinosaur, the texture, and the film title.
+The artists only intervened in the details, the type of dinosaur, the texture, and the film title.

 Jurassic Park Symbol

-The style of the font is similar to the one used for the book cover.
+The font style is similar to that used on the book cover.
 Its author is Michael Crichton.
-The revised version was made by Doug Olena, an assistant professor at Evangel University.
+Doug Olena, an assistant professor at Evangel University, made the revised version.
 The font has something in common with Star Wars.
-The color scheme was constantly evolving: at the beginning, it was red and black, in the middle – gray and red, at the end – blue and gray.
+The color scheme was constantly evolving: at the beginning, red and black; in the middle, gray and red; and at the end, blue and gray.

 When did Chip Kidd make the Jurassic Park logo?

-Chip Kidd began designing the Jurassic Park logo in 1989, while preparations were underway for a book by Michael Crichton.
+Chip Kidd began designing the Jurassic Park logo in 1989 while preparing for Michael Crichton’s book.
 At the time, he was a 26-year-old designer at Knopf.
-His drawing debuted on the cover in 1990.
+His drawing of the iconic T-rex skeleton silhouette first appeared on the book cover in 1990.

 Who drew the Jurassic Park logo?